 Google Ads is a hugely powerful tool for any business when trying to reach potential customers; however targeting and reaching the right audience isn’t always as straightforward as it may appear.
-In this edition of T-Time with Tillison, Mark is looking at Custom Affinity Audiences vs Custom Intent Audiences, when you should and shouldn’t use either and also how they compare to In-Market Audiences.
+In this edition of T-Time with Tillison, Mark explains Custom Affinity Audiences vs Custom Intent Audiences, when you should and shouldn’t use either and also how they compare to In-Market Audiences.

-- Custom Affinity Audiences vs Custom Intent Audiences vs In Market Audience.
+- Custom Affinity vs Custom Intent vs In-Market Audiences

 With both Custom Affinity and Custom Intent you are asking Google to target people through using a list of keywords or URL’s you yourself have chosen.

 (2:25) In an example Mark likens this process of owning a doughnut making machine business.
-With Custom Intent Audiences you would be specifically targeting an audience who have visited your competitors website and/or viewed articles around doughnut making machines.
-With this type of campaign you will be directly focusing on people actively looking into this topic.
+With Custom Intent Audiences you would be specifically targeting an audience who have visited your competitors’ websites and/or viewed articles around doughnut making machines.
+With Custom Intent, you will be targeting an audience actively researching this topic.

 (3:35) You could argue that an In-Market Audience is Google’s own automatically created Custom Intent Audience.
 So with this, Mark compares it to someone who is looking to buy furniture.
 A user may end up within the In-Market Audience for furniture sellers if they are actively searching for furniture for sale.
 Google will automatically recognise this interest and apply them to this category.
 Bear in mind that Google will be using their search history and URL’s visited to support and better place them within the right audience group.

 As with Custom Intent, a user is demonstrating intent through their search and/or browsing behaviour.